 Purpose of the event

-The Open Texas conference is a gathering place for the Texas higher education community to share and learn about state-of-the-art research, practice, and advocacy in open educational resources, open pedagogy, and open education.
+The Open Texas conference is a gathering place for the higher education community to share and learn about state-of-the-art research, practice, and advocacy in open educational resources, open pedagogy, and open education.
 The conference provides opportunities for faculty, students, researchers, librarians, administrators, policymakers, advocates, and others to share expertise and network through various types of presentations, panels, workshops, and informal discussions.

 The conference launched in 2021 following the success of the 2018 Statewide OER Summit and the 2019 Statewide Open Education Texas Convening and is co-organized by the Texas Higher Education Coordinating Board, Texas Digital Library and Digital Higher Education Consortium of Texas.